karixdev/PolslCourseScheduleApi/README.md

 The aim of the project was to build a publicly accessible course schedule REST API for Silesian University of Technology's full-time majors.
 This is a private project, not supported by the university.
 The motivation was precisely the lack of a publicly available REST API of the university's course schedule.
 The second factor was that the official schedule page works quite slowly - every time we request for another schedule half of the page is re-rendered and all front-end processing (assigning classes to HTML elements, etc.) is done on the server side, not on the client side.

 The course schedules are cyclically updated - by default every hour, this value can be changed in `application.yaml` under the `schedule-job.cron`.
+But there is also an option to [manually update](#post-apiv1scheduleid) them

 Since a large number of students create Discord servers related to their year of study, project allows users to be notified about updates in schedules via Discord Webhooks.